Best bass systems for a small car or hatchback in 2024

 Loud bass for a high budget

 When money's no object and you crave loud bass, go with the best.
-And what's better than pairing an award-winning subwoofer — cited for power-handling and sound quality — with 1,000 watts of crystal-clear amplification?
+And what's better than pairing a popular subwoofer — cited for power-handling and sound quality — with 1,000 watts of crystal-clear amplification?
 The amp also features onboard distortion detection, which alerts you when the volume's gotten out of hand.

 Adding bass to make your music sound better

 Some people don't want shake their car apart and impress (annoy) other drivers.
 Some people just want to turn their car into a great place for listening to music.
-Here are the top picks from Dee and JC for filling your vehicle with good-sounding bass.
+Here are our top picks for filling your vehicle with good-sounding bass.

 Bass fill for under $200

 The simplest way to add bass fill to your system is with a compact powered subwoofer.
 Whether mounted under a car seat or in an out-of-the-way location in the cab of your truck, this little workhorse will surprise you with its impressive bass and its ability to mesh perfectly with the rest of your system.

 Sound Ordnance compact powered subwoofer:

 - built-in Class D amplifier (125 watts RMS/250 watts peak)